CommunistMountain/BalanceModFork/README.md

 	<li>TEXT (includes changes for all languages unless otherwise stated):</li>
 	<ol>
 		<li>Crystal Lockdown power mentions the duration and the cooldown (starting from when you use it): (12s/50s)</li>
+		<li>Lanius description: stated that oxygen drain is equivalent to a breach, and that it has -15% speed.</li>
 		<li>Upgraded doors show their Easy/Normal/Hard hit points in brackets, e.g. Blast Doors (12/8/6).</li>
 		<li>Added '%' after Engines dodge chance.</li>
 		<li>Added duration, health boost and damage boost to Mind Control level descriptions.</li>